vinyldns/vinyldns/modules/docs/src/main/tut/operator/setup-portal.md

 ---
 layout: docs
-title:  "Setup Portal Server"
+title:  "Setup the Portal Server"
 section: "operator_menu"
 ---

-# Setup Portal Server
+# Setup the Portal Server
 The Portal Server is the web UI for VinylDNS.
 To setup the Portal server, follow these steps:

 1. [Setup API Server](setup-api)